 - Your business is a small or medium-sized, employing fewer than 250 employees as of 28 February 2020

 - You have a PAYE payroll scheme that was created and started on or before 28 February 2020

-HMRC have set up a telephone helpline to support businesses and self-employed people concerned about not being able to pay their tax due to coronavirus (COVID-19).
+HMRC has set up a telephone helpline to support businesses and self-employed people concerned about not being able to pay their tax due to coronavirus (COVID-19).

-On a case by case basis, HMRC have always looked at agreeing time to pay arrangements for Self-Assessment, Corporation Tax, PAYE and VAT liabilities.
-We have found them to be very amenable in the past and HMRC have increased the staff availability to meet demand.
+On a case by case basis, HMRC has always looked at agreeing time to pay arrangements for Self-Assessment, Corporation Tax, PAYE and VAT liabilities.
+We have found them to be very amenable in the past and HMRC have increased the staff available to meet demand.

 For those who are unable to pay due to coronavirus, HMRC will discuss your specific circumstances to explore: